Permanent Guardianship Orders in Alberta: What They Mean and What Comes Next

 Regardless of pathway, the adoption is not legally complete until a Justice of the Court of King's Bench signs an Adoption Order.
 The application includes:

-Your lawyer files the application and arranges the court hearing.
+The adoptive parents or their lawyer file the application and arrange the court hearing.
 The hearing itself is typically brief and celebratory — most judges treat adoption finalizations warmly.
 Once the order is signed:

-• For international adoptions, the order forms the basis of the IRCC citizenship application
+- For international adoptions, the order forms the basis of the IRCC citizenship or permanent-residency application

 What Changes After Finalization